 Role of the attorney in the home inspection process:

-- In Chicago, it is common for real estate attorneys to be involved in house inspections.
+- It’s common for Chicago real estate attorneys to be involved in house inspections.

 - They ensure that the contract’s inspection provisions protect the buyer’s interests.